 To make it, follow these instructions.

-It may be an eyesore, but adding a tucked-away outdoors work space is a great functional idea.
-Use the work space for an outdoors carving/drilling/cutting place, and hide it behind a makeshift fence, made from anything that looks attractive, but blocks the sight.
+It may be an eyesore, but adding a tucked-away outdoor workspace is a great functional idea.
+Use the workspace for an outdoors carving/drilling/cutting place, and hide it behind a makeshift fence, made from anything that looks attractive, but blocks the sight.

-Install a wendy house to instantly add on an additional room outdoors that can be used as a shed, kids play area, storage facility, or a comfortable private space.
+Install a wendy’s house to instantly add on an additional room outdoors that can be used as a shed, kids play area, storage facility, or a comfortable private space.

-You don’t need to get permission for this garage that can also be used as a gazebox when it’s not holing a vehicle – the Gazebox is made from transparent materials and can easily be uplifted to be placed somewhere else.
+You don’t need to get permission for this garage that can also be used as a gazeboX when it’s not holding a vehicle – the Gazebo is made from transparent materials and can easily be uplifted to be placed somewhere else.

 It only needs a small amount of space, and completely covers the car, giving it protection from the elements, as well as thieving hands: